Aston Martin Valkyrie AMR-LMH: Competition history

-The driver lineups for all three cars were confirmed in February 2025, primarily consisting of drivers from Aston Martin Racing, The Heart of Racing, and Multimatic Motorsports, as well as those with previous experience in GT racing.
-Two cars were entered for the FIA World Endurance Championship; the #007, driven by Harry Tincknell and Tom Gamble, and the #009, and Alex Riberas and Marco Sørensen.
+The driver lineups for all three cars were confirmed in February 2025, primarily consisting of experienced sports car racing drivers from Aston Martin Racing, The Heart of Racing, and Multimatic Motorsports.
+Two cars were entered for the FIA World Endurance Championship; the #007, driven by Harry Tincknell and Tom Gamble, and the #009, driven by Alex Riberas and Marco Sørensen.
 Ross Gunn and Roman De Angelis completed the #23 crew for the IMSA SportsCar Championship.

+The No. 23 Valkyrie AMR-LMH during the 2025 Sahlen's Six Hours of The Glen.
-The Valkyrie AMR-LMH finished towards the back in its debut at the 2025 Qatar 1812 km, with the #007 retiring with a transmission issue and the #009 completing the race 23 laps down, though the team was encouraged by the car's potential.
-The car continued to progress positively coming out of Qatar, finishing in the top 10 in all rounds of the first half of the IMSA season, running in points-scoring positions at the 2025 6 Hours of Spa-Francorchamps, and finishing the 2025 24 Hours of Le Mans without fault.

-Aston Martin showed further competitiveness in subsequent races, including achieving a 6th-place finish at the 2025 SportsCar Grand Prix, fighting in the top 5 at the 2025 Lone Star Le Mans before retiring due to overheating issues, and qualifying in 3rd and finishing 5th with the #009 in the 2025 6 Hours of Fuji.
+The Valkyrie AMR-LMH endured a difficult debut at the 2025 Qatar 1812 km, with the #007 retiring with a transmission issue and the #009 completing the race 23 laps down, though the team remained encouraged by the car's potential.
+Positive progress continued following Qatar, recording top 10 finishes in every round of the first half of the IMSA season, running in points-scoring positions at the 2025 6 Hours of Spa-Francorchamps, and completing the 2025 24 Hours of Le Mans without mechanical issues.
+Aston Martin showed further competitiveness in subsequent races, including a 6th-place finish at the 2025 SportsCar Grand Prix, fighting in the top 5 at the 2025 Lone Star Le Mans before retiring due to overheating issues, and qualifying in 3rd before finishing 5th with the #009 in the 2025 6 Hours of Fuji.
 At the 2025 Petit Le Mans, the Valkyrie AMR-LMH scored its first podium finish in either series, finishing 2nd overall just five seconds behind the race-winning Cadillac.
+Mattia Drudi later drove the Valkyrie AMR-LMH in the FIA World Endurance Championship's post-season rookie test.

+Performance did not see much of an improvement in the Valkyrie's second competitive season, as the cars in both series continued to finish on the lower half of the top 10 in most of its races.
+The team did manage to secure personal best results in the FIA WEC at the 2026 6 Hours of Spa-Francorchamps and 2026 Lone Star Le Mans, with car #007 crossing the line 4th in both events, finishing just a few seconds off the podium each time.